Please note! This is not a professional translation, only the first basic version for a translation, without proofreading and checking.

 “Can you get up?” asks Adeline Julien.

 “Yes, sure, there’s nothing wrong with me,” it comes back in surprise from the small, brave boy.
-Adeline grabs Julien and Flore by the hands and follows the rescuer into the dark alley.
+Adeline grabs Julien and Flore by the hands and follows the rescuer into the

 Shortly afterwards they are standing in front of the church.
 There are only a few people crossing the square around it.